MileHacker Logo

 Nagasaki's Hills

-• Comfortable walking shoes are paramount.
+• Comfortable walking shoes are of utmost importance.

 • Consider a physical map alongside digital for offline use.